Matthew Stevens: 2011/2012

-After losing in the first round of the Australian Goldfields Open to Liang Wenbo, Stevens reached the quarter-finals of the Shanghai Masters by defeating Stephen Lee and Martin Gould.
-However, his run was ended by compatriot Mark Williams, who whitewashed him 0–5.
-A last 16 exit in the 2011 UK Championship to Ding Junhui followed, before Stevens reached his second ranking event quarter-final of the season in the German Masters courtesy of 5–1 victories over both Craig Steadman and Neil Robertson.
-He then lost to Ronnie O'Sullivan 3–5.
+Stevens reached the quarter-finals of the Shanghai Masters.
+His run was ended by Williams, who whitewashed him 0–5.
+A last 16 exit in the 2011 UK Championship to Ding Junhui followed, before Stevens reached his second ranking event quarter-final of the season in the German Masters.
+He lost to Ronnie O'Sullivan 3–5.

-Due to being ranked inside the top 16, Stevens played in his first Masters tournament since 2007 during the season and was beaten by John Higgins 2–6 in the first round.
-His first Premier League campaign since 2002 saw Stevens win 3 and lose 3 of the 6 matches he played to finish 7th in the 10-man league and therefore fail to make it to the play-offs.
+Due to being ranked inside the top 16, Stevens played in his first Masters tournament since [2007, and was beaten by Higgins 2–6 in the first round.
+His first Premier League campaign since 2002 saw Stevens win 3 and lose 3 of the 6 matches he played to finish seventh in the ten-man league and therefore fail to make it to the play-offs.

 Stevens finished runner-up to O'Sullivan in Event 7 of the minor-ranking Players Tour Championship series and with last 16 finishes coming in Event 9 and Event 11, he was ranked 17th in the Order of Merit, inside the top 24 who qualified for the Finals.
 There he played Ricky Walden in the last 24 and lost 0–5 in 50 minutes.

-Stevens was defeated in the second round of the Welsh Open and had successive first round losses in the World Open and China Open to go into the World Championship in less than auspicious form.
-However, Stevens had an excellent run as he reached his sixth semi-final in the event, and first since 2005.
+Stevens was defeated in the second round of the Welsh Open and had successive first round losses in the World Open and China Open prior to entering the World Championship.
+Stevens reached his sixth semi-final in the event, and first since 2005.
 He reached the last four with wins over Marco Fu (10–3), Barry Hawkins (13–11) and Ryan Day (13–5, having won 11 consecutive frames).
-He played Ronnie O'Sullivan in the semi-final and lost 10–17, meaning Stevens has not beaten his opponent in almost a decade.
-Stevens finished the season ranked world number 10, the highest he has ended the year since 2005.
+He played O'Sullivan in the semi-final and lost 10–17.
+Stevens finished the season ranked world number 10.